Chart Color Schemes

 Charlemont features high concentrations of group households, with a higher-than-average median household size

-Family households account for 71.2% of all households, including 29.8% couples with children, 29.2% couples without children, and 9.9% single parent families.
-Non-family households constitute the remaining 28.8%, with lone person households at 21.3% and group households comprising 7.8%.
-The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.
+Family households constitute 71.2% of all households, including 29.8% couples with children, 29.2% couples without children, and 9.9% single parent families.
+Non-family households comprise the remaining 28.8%, with lone person households at 21.3% and group households making up 7.8%.
+The median household size is 2.5 people, which is larger than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households